Rankin CountyCity Population 20,096

 The Margaret Walker Center is an archive and museum dedicated to the preservation, interpretation and dissemination of African-American history and culture.
 Located on the campus of Jackson State University, Ayer Hall.

-The home of slain NAACP Field Secretary Medgar Evers is a simple reminder of the sacrifices made during the Civil Rights Movement.
+The home of the slain NAACP Field Secretary and his wife is a simple reminder of the sacrifices made during the Civil Rights Movement, declared a National Park Service site in 2020.

 Medgar Evers Library & Statue